Systems of Entertainmentnote

 is ambushed by a Magikoopa

-, and her Zero Suit is turned into a blue princess dress.
-She is kidnapped by Bowser and taken to his castle, where she is Bound and Gagged
+, and her suit is turned into a blue princess dress.
+The ambush also transports her to a castle, where a horde of Koopas bind and gag her

-and locked in a cage dangling over a pool of lava, with no one but a sentry Koopa to keep her company.
-Being the character that she is
+, and she is locked in a cage dangling over a pool of lava.
+The ruler of this castle, Lord Bowzer, assigns a single sentry Koopa to keep her company, but being the character that she is

-When Bowser disappears, and enemies in the castle stop talking, the sentry Koopa decides circumstances have gotten too strange and takes Samus somewhere else.
-All the while, questions begin to rise: where did Bowser go?
+When Bowzer disappears, and enemies in the castle stop talking, the sentry Koopa decides circumstances have gotten too strange and takes Samus somewhere else.
+All the while, questions begin to rise: where did Bowzer go?
 Where is Princess Peach during all of this?
 What would happen if Samus were to successfully escape?...

 The comic began in a traditional art style, and moved to sprite-based flash animation in the middle of the first chapter.
-It started in April 2012, though the first installment is a November 2010 comic called Mushroom Kingdom Bounty - Princess Aran
+While the comic officially started in April 2012, a November 2010 comic called Mushroom Kingdom Bounty - Princess Aran

 (all of which may hint towards a video game adaptation